UofT-DSI/shell/04-instructors/lessons/advanced_unix_slides.md

 - `—t` modification time
 - `—reverse` reverse the sort order

-Notice how `-lt` is actually a combination of multiple options.
+Notice how the `-lt` command combines multiple options.

 ---
 ## Wildcards

-Wildcards give us the ability to rapidly specify groups of filenames based on patterns of characters.
+Wildcards allow us to quickly specify groups of filenames based on character patterns.
 Let's look at a few examples below:

 ---
 - `*` > matches any character